 Objects that are employed for the purpose of meditation are various.
 The objects can range most popularly from sound or shabda, to the inner light, to various points in the subtle body such as Ajna (Third eye) or Nabhi chakra (circle of the navel).
 The process of Hatha meditation In the Gheranda-Samhita suggests three modes of meditation or Dhyana.
 They are namely Sthula (gross), jyoti- (light) and sukshma- (subtle) dhyana.
 Sthula Dhyana is termed as such because a an imagination of an object is perceived as real.
 The procedure involves using creative visualisation to place before one's mind's.
 It can be an image of a Guru or deity some other object such as a lotus centre or chakras in the body.

 Jyotir or Tejo-dhyana is or exclusive contemplation of the 'inner light' of the living self.
 This light or flame can be contemplated in the Muladhara-Chakra or as the luminous expression the syllable OM in the 'brow centre' (Ajna-Chakra).
 Gheranda explains the third method of Sukshma-Dhyana, which is the meditation of the awakened Kundalini force as she ascends along the royal path and merges with the true Self.
 Gheranda adds that the yogi achieves success Siddhi in this Sukshma Dhyana-yoga by Sambhavi-mudra.
 Sambhavi-mudra being described earlier in the text as fixing one's attention in the 'inner eye' and 'beholding the Self.

 These three types of Dhyana can be seen as progressively more subtle grades of meditation.
 First an image with a clear form is meditated upon, then the object is simply light, without any perceptible boundaries; and finally one becomes absorbed in the true formless nature of the Self.

-involves recognizing an object, knowing its nature thoroughly and then becoming one with it.
+According to him, Samprajnata Samadhi involves recognizing an object, knowing its nature thoroughly and then becoming one with it.
 In other term it incorporates "Integral Knowledge", whereas, Asamprajnata refers to a state in which all objective cognition has been transcended, and one has identified himself as Purusha or the supreme object itself.